Please pardon the mess

 INFORMATION ARCHITECTURE & USER FLOW

-More to come!
+More process work to come!

 This case study is under construction.
 However, check out the documents below to learn more about this project.